Kids Activities

 Write a math question in the center of the poster.
 Students add ideas, examples, and drawings around the page.

-Reading Graffiti Bulletin Board for Classroom
+Reading Graffiti Bulletin Board for the Classroom

 Students write meaningful quotes and thoughts about books on a classroom graffiti board.
 Image Source/Tutorial: Lessons With Laughter